-The Financial Statements for the year ended 30 June 2020 report a surplus of \$1.59 million, a better result than the adopted budgeted surplus of \$677k.
+The Financial Statements for the year ended 30 June 2020 report a surplus of \$486k compared to the adopted budgeted surplus of \$677k, a negative variance of \$191k.
 Income for some items was less than anticipated however these were more than offset by reductions in expenditure.
 Detailed explanations of variances to budget for income and expenditure can be found in Note 1.1 of the Financial Statements.